-Zhibo is studying Accounting & Economics with us at Strathclyde as part of a programme with Jiangxi University of Finance & Economics (JUFE) in her home country.
-Find out more below about how she's getting on and what advice she would give to Chinese students thinking of coming to Strathclyde.
+Zhibo has recently graduated from Strathclyde with a degree in Accounting & Economics, part of a programme with Jiangxi University of Finance & Economics (JUFE) in her home country.
+Find out more below about her time at Strathclyde and what advice she would give to Chinese students thinking of coming to study here.

 Why did you choose to study at Strathclyde and how did you find out about the University?

 I am part of the 2+2 programme with JUFE in China.
 Strathclyde was highly recommended by our lecturers in JUFE due to the high standards of its business school and highly regarded lecturers of accounting, so I decided to study here.